Persons Places and Prejudices by D. C. Willcock

 With a keen interest in history the content traces the development of this quintessential English village.
 Whilst every care was taken in the writing if you feel that there are factual errors please do suggest corrections

 For more general enquiries

 D C Willcock was proud to be its Chairman in 2000.

 Website Development & Marketing Help

 Public content, private content, websites are contantly evolving.
-In 2016 many websites receive more than half their visitors on a mobile phone or tablet.
+These days many websites receive more than half their visitors on a mobile phone or tablet.
 Consequently the website needs to change shape to fit on the viewing device.